 Short summary of the randomized controlled trial.

-It is important that AI does well in the real-world setting.
+It is essential that AI does well in the real-world setting.
 Furthermore, AI should be able to change the decision of doctors or patients.
 However, since the gap between the results of prospective and retrospective research is quite high, it is necessary to narrow down the scope of the problem, and we need to make a lot of effort to improve the data….

 Model Dermatology has been developed with the contribution of many academic researchers.
 Seung Seog Han is leading the project.
 Sung Eun Chang, Jung-Im Na, Seong Hwan Kim, Myoung Shin Kim, Gyeong Hun Park, Soo Ick Cho, Woohyung Lim, Ik Jun Moon, Young jae Kim, and ilwoo Park have contributed to the development of the algorithm since 2016.
 We are also grateful to Cristian Navarrete-Dechent, Konstantinos Liopyris, Roxana Daneshjou, and Allan Halpern who performed the external validation of the algorithm.